Red Hen Publications

 But in view of the intermediate developments of my attempts to extrapolate a schematic of how Horcruxes are created which takes into account as many of the anomalies which we are forced to juggle in this series as possible, and which is explored in the essay of ‘C.S.I.: Godric’s Hollow’ such complexity over magical contracts is no longer required.

-If those extrapolations had been anything like correct, Lily appears to have saved her son by literally throwing herself into the path of a curse which required that it be “grounded” by a specific relationship existing between the Murderer and the Victim, thereby destabilizing it, to unknown, but spectacular, results.
+If those extrapolations are anything like correct, Lily appears to have saved her son by literally throwing herself into the path of a curse which required that it be “grounded” by a specific relationship existing between the Murderer and the Victim, thereby destabilizing it, to unknown, but spectacular, results.

 It plays.
 Even if Rowling never thought of it.
 She pretty obviously hasn’t any better explanation to offer in its stead.
 (I think she believes that explaining oneself is for wusses.)